 I have lived in the United States for almost thirty years.
 After arriving, I started and ran my own business, owned a home, raised a beautiful family, and loved my community.

-Then, two years ago, I went to renew my driver’s license.
+Then, in 2017, I went to renew my driver’s license.
 The DMV employee threatened to call the police because I didn’t have a social security number.
 It wasn’t long until Immigration and Customs Enforcement (ICE) was called and before I knew it, they deported me.

 I was sent to Mexico – to the home where my mother had abused me throughout my childhood; where I had studied law and art until I was forced to escape my mother’s house; where I had returned, briefly, after leaving an abusive ex-husband.